Williamlilkl/BaM-Construct/README.md

 What is this project
 ====================
 This is a fully functional Unity project.
-The project provides a baseline Multiplayer VR Application.
+The project provides a baseline Multiplayer VR Application with:
+* Netcode for GameObjects Host and Client option
+* Ad-hoc join capability with Just In Time client/server protocol and a server repository to synchronize prefabs across all clients post app launch
+* 2-Stage Client Sign-In process
+* Hands, head and detailed finger tracking from your XR system to your avatars
+* 4 preconfigured avatars (male/female, human/bot), easily replace with your own avatars
+* Auto-IK component to automatically configure all IK constraints of your avatars hands, head and fingers
+* Checkbox for using a local or a web-based prefab/avatar resource repository
+* Tool to generate asset bundles to store on the web-based repository
+* 2 different object grab implementations
+* First Person and Third Person mode via the UI (FP3P)
+* Vivox Voice Services with Spatial audio (need to add your own credentials)
+* Debug Console (3rd party free component) for getting debug information on standalone VR/XR systems
+* OpenXR based so in principle platform-agnostic

 What is new in this Branch
 ==========================
-This branch is updated from the main branch:
+This branch is updated from the MAIN branch (Episode 8 of the Build a Metaverse video on Youtube):
 * Introduces an automatic XR IK component that automatically generates the IK constraints so loaded a new FBX is much easier
 * Allows for multiple avatars, where in the main branch all players had the same avatar
 * Allows for ad-hoc joining the network